abyss-witch/winit-input-map/README.md

                     }

                     std::thread::sleep(std::time::Duration::from_millis(100));
-                    //since init is required to be called once before update, we put it at the end before it loops. input.init(); //could use `init_hide_mouse()` instead. good for camera controls.
+                    // put at end of the loop because were done with inputs this frame. input.init();
                 }
                 _ => (),
             }